Air Canada Logo

 Air Canada Emblem

-Since the airline belongs to Canada, the management chose the maple leaf for the identity – the key symbol of this country.
-As the redesign progressed, only its outline changed, but it never disappeared from the logo.
-Also, the circle always remained in place, in the center of which the leaf is located.
-By the way, this image also contains the action of flight because the leaves fly, are picked up by the wind, and smoothly fall on the ground.
+Since the airline is in Canada, the management chose the maple leaf logo, a key symbol of this country.
+During the redesign process, only its outline changed, but it never disappeared from the logo.
+Also unchanged was the circle with the leaf in the center.
+By the way, this image also includes the action of flight, as the leaves fly, are picked up by the wind, and smoothly fall to the ground.

 Air Canada Symbol

-Air Canada has been written in different fonts at different times.
-If initially, these were wide white letters, then at the end, they became narrow black.
+The Air Canada lettering was in different fonts at different times.
+While in the beginning, they were wide white letters, in the end, they became narrow black letters.
 The fonts used are reminiscent of Sweet Gothic Medium, Indecisive Expanded Medium, and Lucida Sans Bold.
-The latest version was developed by designers Kris Holmes and Charles Bigelow.
-Its closest free counterpart is DoppioOne Font.
+The latter version was developed by designers Chris Holmes and Charles Bigelow.
+Its closest free analog is the DoppioOne font.

 What is the logo of Air Canada?